Danira98/kickstarter-analysis/README.md

 ### Purpose

-The purpose of this project is to find trends in each industry, focusing on the Theater industry specificallly,as well as narrow down which campaigns have been the most successful based on the countries, launch dates, the estimated goal and the pledged quantity obtained and launch date.
+The purpose of this project is to find trends in each industry, focusing on the Theater industry specificallly,as well as narrow down which campaigns have been the most successful based on the countries, launch dates, the estimated goal and the pledged quantity obtained, and launch date.

 ## Analysis and Challenges